What is the issue?

 - Bird hazing - Non-lethal measures such as repellants or harassment techniques may include chasing birds away with dogs or falcons or playing loud sounds.

 - Bird removal - In some cases, physical bird removal is the best option, especially when birds are nesting in the vicinity of an airport.
 For instance in the case of eagles, many airports work with the U.S. Fish & Wildlife Service to obtain a migratory bird permit to re-locate nests that pose a potential risk.

 - Lethal control - At times, lethal removal of birds may be necessary.
 This can be done by obtaining a migratory bird permit from the U.S. Fish & Wildlife Service, and is often employed for species, such as Canada Geese, which occur in large aggregations and are difficult to remove by hazing or other tactics.

 Radar and risk tools can also help pilots spot and avoid potential bird hazards.
-For instance, Doppler weather radar is being increasingly used to spot bird activity along flight routes.
-In fact, radar has been used as a secondary layer along with modeled bird survey data to implement the Avian Hazard Advisory System (AHAS) that pilots use to evaluate potential flight collision risk in a given area.
+For instance, Doppler weather radar is increasingly used to spot bird activity along flight routes.
+In fact, radar has been used as a secondary layer along with modeled bird survey data to implement the Avian Hazard Advisory System (AHAS) that pilots use to evaluate potential flight collision risk in an area.

-The United States Department of Agriculture, Animal Plant Health Inspection Service’s (USDA-APHIS) Wildlife Services division plays a key role in helping to minimize human-avian interactions at airports by developing management tools to reduce bird strike hazards, and providing Wildlife Services biologists, airport personnel, and FAA officials with information on the latest strategies for controlling wildlife hazards.
+The U.S. Department of Agriculture, Animal Plant Health Inspection Service’s (USDA-APHIS) Wildlife Services division plays a key role in helping minimize human-avian interactions at airports by developing management tools to reduce bird strike hazards, and providing Wildlife Services biologists, airport personnel, and FAA officials with information on the latest strategies for controlling wildlife hazards.